-During our 90-minute language arts period, CID students work on reading skills in small ability-based groups.
+Language Arts: During our 90-minute language arts period, CID students work on reading skills in small ability-based groups.
 Phonemic awareness, phonics, vocabulary, reading comprehension and reading fluency are covered as the children succeed in learning to read.
-Literature time offers a foundation to children's literature as teachers read aloud to students.
-CID students enjoy this story time and benefit from listening to the teacher's reading and interpretation of classic and contemporary stories.
-Physical Education Class:
+Literature time offers a foundation to children’s literature as teachers read aloud to students.
+CID students enjoy this story time and benefit from listening to the teacher’s reading and interpretation of classic and contemporary stories.

-Gym class, or PE, is a favorite time for CID students.
+Physical Education Class: Gym class, or PE, is a favorite time for CID students.
 The children have PE class daily and follow a general education physical education curriculum taught by an experienced teacher.
 Games, gross motor skills, endurance, sportsmanship and fun are all part of the PE curriculum at CID.
-Special Activities:

-Whether it is talking about their weekend, learning new language structures or participating in pragmatic language activities, the children are encouraged to converse as they learn new language skills.
+Language: Whether it is talking about their weekend, learning new language structures or participating in pragmatic language activities, the children are encouraged to converse as they learn new language skills.
 For this subject, children are once again grouped by ability.
-Lunch and Recess:

-CID students are introduced to a variety of experiences to help them learn basic science concepts and vocabulary for their grade level.
+Science: CID students are introduced to a variety of experiences to help them learn basic science concepts and vocabulary for their grade level.
 Textbook information, hands-on experiments, field trips and class projects give children opportunities to build a solid foundation in science.
-Social Studies:

 Social Studies: Children learn best by doing.
 In CID social studies classes, students supplement their classroom learning by participating in real-life experiences to help them understand basic social studies concepts and vocabulary.
 Building models of a neighborhood and taking a trip to the local grocery store help students learn about the world in which they live.